 Given the rapid rate of inundation and extensive flooding which is likely to result from a residual risk flood event, the use of hydrodynamic numerical flood modelling is required to apprise the depth, extent and velocity of flooding under such scenarios.
 Such modelling has recently been undertaken by EA as part of the East Kent Coast Modelling Study.
 However, following the update to the NPPG in 2022, concerns have been raised by the EA that the residual risk scenario is not included within the East Kent Coast Modelling Study and therefore, this model may be inappropriate to use within the SFRA.
-Consequently, CCC are considering how best to appraise the residual risk, with a particular focus on Whitstable and Herne Bay, given that these two coastal towns are at the highest risk of such an event.
-One option currently being considered is the re-modelling of these two costal towns.
+Consequently, additional tidal modelling has been undertaken with a particular focus on Whitstable and Herne Bay, given that these two coastal towns are at the highest risk of such an event.